Short answer, read this first

 Yes, with one condition: it depends on which winter.

-December in Riga is one of the most underrated city breaks in Europe right now.
+December in Riga is an underrated city break right now.
 The reason the numbers have shifted — December 2024 was Riga's best December since before the pandemic — is mostly that word has got out that the Christmas market here is as good as the ones everyone already knows about and costs half as much.
 Riga's Old Town is already a UNESCO-listed medieval survivor.
 Add pine trees, mulled wine in clay cups, a Christmas tree on Dome Square where (locals will tell you) the world's first decorated Christmas tree stood in 1510, and a December hotel bill that doesn't ruin January, and you have a reason to come.

 January and February are a different question.
 The market closes in early January.
-The weather tightens.
-The days are short, wet, and grey when they aren't beautiful and white.
-The city's cultural programme is quieter.
-It's still a valid trip — the restaurants are open, the museums are excellent, and you'll be the only tourist in Rundāle Palace — but it's a trip for people who are genuinely into northern winter, not people hoping to recreate a December weekend in milder weather.
+The weather tightens, the days short, wet, and grey when they aren't beautiful and white.
+Cultural programming goes quiet.
+It's still a valid trip — the restaurants are open, the museums are excellent, and you'll be the only tourist in Rundāle Palace — but it's a trip for people who are into northern winter, not people hoping to recreate a December weekend in milder weather.

 The sweet spot, if I had to pick one week, is the first full week of December — the market is open, the pre-Christmas concerts have started, the restaurants are busy enough to feel alive but not full enough to book two weeks ahead, and the UK/Scandinavian weekend flights are still reasonably priced before the mid-December rush.